RRUZ/Delphi-IDE-Colorizer/README.md

 The Delphi IDE Colorizer (DIC) is a plugin which allows to **skin the look and feel of the workspace** of the RAD Studio IDE and Appmethod.

+`Dear users,`

+`We would like to inform you that I have decided to archive the DIC on GitHub.
+Working on this project has been a challenging but rewarding experience, as it allowed me to delve deeper into the internals of Rad Studio.
+However, with Rad Studio now offering out-of-the-box styling options, there is no longer a need for this project to continue.`

+`Thank you for your support and understanding.`

+`Rodrigo.`

 ### Features ###